cube3power/atsd/rule-engine/email-action.md

 The window for the given metric/entity/tags is created only when the first command for this series is received by the rule engine.

-The new windows are assigned initial status of `CANCEL` which is then updated based on results of the boolean expression (`true` or `false`).
+The new windows are assigned initial status of `CANCEL` which is then updated based on condition checks.

 ### Window Lifecycle